Episcopal Diocese of San Joaquin: Bishops since the diocesan controversy

 On March 5, 2011, Chester Lovelle Talton was formally seated at Holy Family Church in Fresno as the diocese's provisional bishop.
 Talton succeeded Jerry A. Lamb, who had served as provisional bishop since February 2008.
 Lamb had announced his intention to retire and called for the special meeting, in accordance with the diocesan constitution.

 On March 29, 2014, Talton retired and was succeeded by David Rice, who previously served as a bishop in the Anglican Church of New Zealand.
 Rice was elected and seated as Bishop Diocesan in 2017.

+Since April 2026, Episcopal Diocese of Los Angeles Rev. Dr. Gregory Kimura leads as the new diocesan bishop.

 Court cases and rulings

 On July 21, 2009, the Superior Court of California ruled that the diocese cannot leave the Episcopal Church and that Lamb is the head of the diocese.
 Schofield was found not to be the head of the diocese and was ordered to relinquish all money, property and any assumed authority.
 However, on November 11, 2010, the lower court's ruling was overturned by the 5th appellate court, remanding the property issues to be retried by the lower court under neutral principles.
 The appeals court, however, also ruled that several matters of fact had been established in the trial record and were not subject to re-litigation.
 These included that Schofield had been inhibited from all episcopal actions in January 2008, that in March 2008 he had been deposed; and that from the date of the special convention in March 2008, Lamb was the bishop of the Episcopal diocese.

 Litigation over parish property has resulted in court orders awarding various properties to the Episcopal diocese, including churches in Bakersfield, Sonora, Turlock, and Ridgecrest.
 Other cases involving parish property remain unsettled.

 On April 2, 2014, a California Superior Court has ruled that the 160-year-old St. John the Evangelist Church in downtown Stockton, California, is to be used for the mission of the Episcopal Church.
 St John's was suddenly returned to the EDSJ on April 17, 2014, just days before Easter.
 Easter services were arranged by newly elected David Rice who thought it important that no lapse in services should be allowed to occur.
 On May 7, 2014, Anne Smith celebrated the Eucharist at St. John's, Stockton.
 She was the first woman to celebrate the Eucharist at St. John's in its more than 150 year history and 38 years after the Episcopal Church approved the ordination of women.